Inositol: Biological function

 In one important family of pathways, phosphatidylinositol 4,5-bisphosphate (PIP_{2}) is stored in cellular membranes until it is released by any of a number of signalling proteins and transformed into various secondary messengers, for example diacylglycerol and inositol trisphosphate.

 myo-Inositol has very low toxicity, with a reported LD_{50} 10,000 mg/kg body weight (oral) in rats.

 Industrial uses

 Explosives industry

 At the 1936 meeting of the American Chemical Society, professor Edward Bartow of the University of Iowa presented a commercially viable means of extracting large amounts of inositol from the phytic acid naturally present in waste corn.
 As a possible use for the chemical, he suggested 'inositol nitrate' as a more stable alternative to nitroglycerin.
 Today, inositol nitrate is used to gelatinize nitrocellulose in many modern explosives and solid rocket propellants.

 Road salt

 When plants are exposed to increasing concentrations of road salt, the plant cells become dysfunctional and undergo apoptosis, leading to inhibited growth.
 Inositol pretreatment could reduce these effects.

 Research and clinical applications

 Trichotillomania

 High doses of inositol have been explored for treatment of trichotillomania (compulsive hair-pulling) and related disorders, but no definitive evidence points to its effectiveness.

+Polyendocrine metabolic ovarian syndrome

+Inositol is considered a safe and effective treatment for polyendocrine metabolic ovarian syndrome (PMOS), formerly referred to as polycystic ovary syndrome (PCOS).
+The following clinical outcomes of myo-inositol therapy for patients with PMOS have been observed: